-Brüel & Kjær 2250 and 2270 Type 1 sound analysers (s/n 2759405 and 3027603, respectively) were used to conduct 15-minute attended measurements and record 1/3 octave frequency and statistical noise indices.
-The sound analysers were calibrated before and on completion of the survey using a Brüel & Kjær Type 4230 calibrator (s/n 1276091).
+Brüel & Kjær (B&K) 2250 and 2270 Type 1 sound analysers (s/n 2759405 and 3027603, respectively) were used to conduct 15-minute attended measurements and record one-third octave centre frequency and statistical noise indices.
+The sound analysers were calibrated before and on completion of the survey using a B&K Type 4230 calibrator (s/n 1276091).
 Instrumentation calibration certificates are provided in Appendix D.

 Where possible throughout each survey, the operator has quantified the contribution of site noise and other significant noise sources.
-This was done by matching audible sounds with the response of the analyser (where applicable) and/or via post-analysis of data (e.g. low-pass filtering).
+This was done by matching audible sounds with the response of the sound analyser (where applicable) and/or via post-analysis of data (e.g. low-pass filtering).